 Prerequisite(s): Eligibility for enrollment in ENGL 101 or permission of the instructor and student's advisor.

-ARTS 205 - Art History Lecture Hour(s): 3 Lab Hour(s): 0 Credit Hour(s): 3
+ARTS 205 - Art History

 A survey of the history and development of architecture, sculpture, painting, and the minor arts from pre-historic times to the present.
 Spring